dhj03/among-dust/README.md

 ## 5. Configuration Files

-In `config_template.json` we have specified the template for a configuration file.
-This file is important as it specifies internal game mechanics which will affect the external behaviour of your application.
-Rather than hard coding these constants into your classes, you must instead read in these values from the specified file when the game is created.

-During automarking, we will be providing our own configuration files with each test dungeon - this allows our tests to set parameters that should ensure behaviours are produced without ambiguity.
-For this reason, if you do not read in the values correctly, you will likely fail a large number of our autotests.

 | JSON Format                     | Description                                                                                                                                  |
 |---------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|
 | `ally_attack`                  | Attack bonus each ally gives to the player.                                                                                                  |